usrshare/ltest/README.md

 As a result, the executable file **ltest** will appear in the directory.
 Right now, it doesn't depend on any data files (and I hope to keep it that way), so it can be launched from (or copied into) any directory.

+### Controls

+This is *very, very far* from a complete game.
+Right now, it is just a small demo that generates a map, puts enemies in random spaces and makes them spin around until they see you.

+The movement controls are taken from NetHack (HJKL = ←↓↑→, yubn = NW/NE/SW/SE), doors open automatically or on pressing O(open), C closes doors and F allows you to remove a nearby enemy (only if they're not alerted in any way).

+To exit, hit the standard Ctrl+C combination.

 ### Libraries

 This application uses the following libraries: